Dissemination - Approach to data concepts and standards

 On this page: Classes of usage

-There is a longstanding practice at HESA to utilise existing national and international data standards where possible and appropriate in all of our data collection and dissemination activities.
-Graduate Outcomes is no exception and we aim to apply externally defined standards where we can.
-However, HESA data tends to cover specific areas where existing data standards may not exist or where existing standards may be unsuitable for a range of reasons (e.g. sometimes different data standards may exist for different industrial sectors but have poor applicability to the HE sector).
+HESA’s longstanding practice is to use existing national and international data standards where possible and appropriate in all of our data collection and dissemination activities.
+Graduate Outcomes is no exception.
+As an official statistics producer, where possible, we prefer to align with standards published by the Government’s Analysis Function.
+Among the most prominent of these are SOC2020 and SIC2007, which describe occupations and industries, respectively.
+However, HESA data often covers topic areas where applicable data standards may not exist or are unsuitable for a range of reasons (e.g. sometimes data standards may have been developed for different industrial sectors but have poor applicability to the HE sector).

 In other sections of the Survey methodology we explain the wide range of expected uses of Graduate Outcomes data by those seeking to understand graduate outcomes and destinations.
 These uses will necessitate different sub-sets of survey data, ‘cut’ and presented in different ways.
 There are various ways to categorise the range of uses but one categorisation in particular influences the derivation of data definitions or standards – that is between uses for broadly descriptive purposes and uses for regulatory or performance assessment applications: